gabrc52/bpd-scraper/README.md

 5. Run `consolidate_csvs.py` to consolidate all CSVs into a single one (`output.csv`)

-TODO: geocoding
+6. Run `geocode_csv.py` to geocode your consolidated CSV

-6. Run `fuzzy_match.py` to join the CSV file `/outputs/police_journal.csv` with the officer and district data
+7. Finally, run `fuzzy_match.py` to join the CSV file `/outputs/police_journal.csv` with the officer and district data.
+You will have a `outputs/incidents.geojson` you can open in your favorite GIS program